-You can also enter text to appear on the back cover and on the spine.
-They will put all this together to create the print image of the entire cover.
+You can also enter text to appear on the back cover and the spine.
+Lulu will put all this together to create the print image of the entire cover.

-Lulu helps with completing the spine of your book when you upload your cover images.
-Based on the thickness of the book (number of pages) their program automatically determines what font sizes you can use on the spine.
+Both Lulu and KDP help with completing the spine of your book.
+Based on the thickness of the book (number of pages), they automatically determine what font sizes you can use on the spine.
 They give you a choice of a few that will fit properly.